Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/computing/workstations.md

 # Image Analysis Workstations

-This section describes the available image analysis workstations at the Leiden Cell Observatory.
-When you need more computing resources e.g. GPU for imaging processing we might be able to help.
+In case your image analysis requires more computing resources for example a dedicated GPU for AI based image processing, we might be able to help.
-For now you can find more information via the Cell Observatory MS Teams or reach out to one the people from the Cell Observatory.
+At the Cell Observatory several image analysis workstations are available with a dedicated GPU.
+Please reach out to the people of the Cell Observatory for advice.